aristanetworks/CloudVisionPortal-Examples/CloudVision_ConfigletBuilders/README.md

 CloudVision&reg; Portal.
 Each directory should contain an example with a small writeup (README.md) describing the function.

+Each dir should also have the .zip file that was exported so that others can easily upload it into CVP, as well as the txt file with the actual script file itself.
+This will make it easy for others to edit files.

 ## Directives
 A helper script ('parse_configlet_export.py') has been provided to assist in parsing out the meat of the Configlet Builders.
 Example: